sander-aleks/logo/README.md

 - `Genre`

 2. **Create migrations for the models**
-- `Genres` table should have the follwing fields:
+- `Genres` table should have the following fields:

     `id`, `name`, `created_at`,`updated_at`

-- `Books` table should have the follwing fields:
+- `Books` table should have the following fields:

     `id`,`genre_id`,`title`,`description`,`image_path`,`rating`,    `created_at`,`updated_at`